pyiron/pyiron/docs/source/installation_remote.rst

 If not, click `here  <https://pyiron.readthedocs.io/en/latest/source/installation_quickstart.html>`_ and finish that first.

+2. If you already have conda/mamba installed, you can skip this step.

-2. To install pyiron on your local machine, first install :code-block:`mamba` via:
+To install pyiron on your local machine, first install :code:`mamba` via:

 .. code-block:: bash